 |The Sandra Foss, a tugboat, has been docked for several weeks, presumably getting repairs.|

 I recently learned that the Foss Maritime business started in nearby Tacoma, when a frustrated person sold his rowboat to Thea Foss for $5 in the late 19th century.
 She painted it white with green trim and turned it into a business asset; eventually leading the Foss family to own a fleet of tugboats, rowboats, sailboats, etc which they leased out for recreation and industry; today they are the largest tug/towing company on the west coast.
 Many Foss vessels are still painted white with green trim, as you can see here.

 |A quick sketch of some administrative buildings, accessible by footbridge, during a drizzle.
 I enjoy how all the LUDD buildings are integrated with the lake.|

-|LUDD leases some of their dock space to Seattle Seaplanes, as well as for moorage for recreational boats.|
+|LUDD leases some of their dock space to Seattle Seaplanes, where you can charter a flight for a aerial tour of Seattle, as well as for moorage for recreational boats.|